elte-cybersec/FL-SPDZ/README.md

 - `party-i.py` — Update party ID and total number of parties.
 - `server.py` — Update the total number of parties and minimum clients.
 - `client-i.py` — Update client ID.

+## Running MTD Experiments 🛡️

+If you want to run the MTD framework as the task for FL-SPDZ, please refer to the internal README file outlined in the **MTD** folder of this repository.
+For these runs, in addition to using MP-SPDZ, you can also run MTD experiments using Differential Privacy or Secure Aggregation (specificallly SecAgg+).